14th July 2008

 Knappstein (website)

 Located in the Claire township, Knappstein started life as a brewery.
 The cellar door is still located in the original stone brewery and they have recently re-released the fruity Enterprise Ale.
 I actually found the Hand Picked Riesling 2007 a little disappointing, though I did enjoy soft, sweet pear and apple flavours of the Late Harvest Riesling 2006.
 Half their selection required a fee to taste (something I'm not keen on paying), but of the wines I did try I enjoyed the Shiraz 2005 and the intense, sweet cherry flavoured Fortified Shiraz 2002.
-My mate was a big rap for their sparkling Shiraz, but by this stage I'd lost patience with a rude cellar door manager and had called it an afternoon.
+My mate was a big rap for their sparkling Shiraz, but by this

 For a wine region quality dinning options are relatively sparse in The Clare.
 We managed to get a nice coffee in Wild Saffron as they were shutting and then decided a bit of reconnaissance was in order.
 It only took a drink in each pub to decide that Bentley's Hotel was the option for dinner and settled for a reasonable counter meal.
 After a packed day and an early night was in order and it only took a brief reminder of how terrible Australian reality TV is to send me straight to sleep.